prebid/Prebid.js/modules/colombiaBidAdapter.md

 Connect to COLOMBIA for bids.

-THE COLOMBIA adapter requires setup and approval from the COLOMBIA team.
+COLOMBIA adapter requires setup and approval from the COLOMBIA team.
 Please reach out to your account team or colombiaonline@timesinteret.in for more information.

 # Test Parameters
 ```